-Saccos are popular due to the low interest rates they charge their clients compared to other financial institutions.
+In Kenya, SACCOs are popular due to the low-interest rates they charge their clients compared to other financial institutions.

 - Becoming a member will require you to fill in membership forms, attach copies of your national identity card and coloured passport photos along with your KRA PIN number.

-The following are some of the top saccos to join based on favorable lending rates, and low contribution requirements.
+The following are some of the top SACCOs to join IN Kenya, based on favourable lending rates, and low contribution requirements.

 It offers fixed deposit savings rates of 5% and above to savings from as low as Kshs 5,000.